Veteran newsman Ben Wright proves prophetic in his “special treatment” prediction for a policeman in jail for murder.

 The beat goes on—now in a city unprotected by an experienced crime-beat reporter.

-“Caught Up: Criminal Justice in the Chattahoochee Valley” was made possible with an Action Grant from the Community Foundation of the Chattahoochee Valley.
+“Caught Up: Criminal Justice in the Chattahoochee Valley” was made possible with Action Grant funding rom the Community Foundation of the Chattahoochee Valley.